Courses-journey/DesignPatterns/02-singleton/README.md

 ### Definition

-- Creation design pattern ensure that during the life of our application only one instance of the class will be created
+- Creational design pattern ensure that during the life of our application only one instance of the class will be created
 - The constructor will be called once

 ### Use Cases